deleSerna/deleSerna.github.io/_posts/2025-05-29-spring_ai_vertex.markdown

 ```
 Then create a sample controller that uses a VertexAiGeminiChatModel.
 You can use a sample from [here][Spring AI sample] or [here](https://github.com/deleSerna/ai-ex/tree/main/java/springAI).

-Then to connect to Vertex Gemini API, following properties are need to add to `resources/application.properties`.
 ```
 spring.ai.vertex.ai.gemini.project-id=<fill-your-project-id>
 spring.ai.vertex.ai.gemini.location=<your-location>